bpkent/Barcelona-Data-Trivia/README.md

 ----------
 When these items are done, it's time to show it off to the world.

-* Start adding the #Barcelona tag so the tweets get picked up in lists.

-* Check out the catalog dataset - can I use this to auto-generate interesting questions?

-* Download a bunch of datasets, names, example rows of data, etc.

 * LLM to generate the motivating question.

 * Run on a remote machine.